MATH 108 - Survey of Mathematics: Art and Music

 By the conclusion of this course the successful student will be able to:

-• Demonstrate competence with various undergraduate-level mathematical concepts and procedures.
+- Demonstrate competence with various undergraduate-level mathematical concepts and procedures.

-• Demonstrate understanding of how mathematics can be applied to create a variety of art forms, which may include architecture, visual arts, music, and dance.
+- Evaluate important assumptions in modeling to make judgments and draw appropriate conclusions that demonstrate understanding of how mathematics can be applied to create a variety of art forms, which may include architecture, visual arts, music, and dance.

 Assessment

 Assessment of student achievement of the course objectives will vary from one instructor to another.
-Typical criteria for evaluating students performance may include: Attendance, Participation, Journals, a Math Autobiography, Reading and Homework Assignments, and Exams.
+Typical criteria for evaluating students’ performance may include: Attendance, Participation, Journals, a Math Autobiography, Reading and Homework Assignments, and Exams.

 Use of Technology